utkusarioglu/wordpress-react-typescript/API.md

 may include creation of containers or migrating config files.
 The content of this file is up to the developer.

-The script file is located at: `scripts/production/production_init.sh`
+The placeholder script file is located at:
+`scripts/production/production_init.sh`

 #### wrt production pull [options] [command]

 A hierarchical parent for user populated scripts that pull items from the production environment.
-The paths for the script files that need to be edited for the apis to work is listed in the table below.
+The paths for the placeholder script files that need to be edited for the apis to work is listed in the table below.

 | Command    | Action                                         | File Path                                        |
 | ---------- | ---------------------------------------------- | ------------------------------------------------ |